 So you've been collecting e-mail addresses from clients and prospects over the years and from time to time e-mailing them your monthly or quarterly newsletter or latest promotion.
 Sounds fairly harmless right?
 Wrong!

 Starting July 2014, most of Canada's anti-spam law (CASL) will to come into effect.
 Its conception started in 2010 and was drafted mainly to avoid address harvesting and mass spamming but will effect legitimate businesses who may be unaware they are breaking the law.
-What this will mean for your company among other things is that you will need to get either explicit or implied consent from your contacts before sending them information or commercial electronic message (CEM).
+What this will mean for your company among other things is that you will need to get either explicit or implied consent (in limited circumstances) from your contacts before sending them information or commercial electronic message (CEM).
 When I say "sending", this not only includes e-mailing but SMS, text and even social media such as Facebook and Twitter.

 If you don't comply, penalties can be as hefty as 10 million dollars and if you're an individual, one million.
 Also beware of class action lawsuits and statutory damages.

 What if you're e-mailing existing clients your newsletters but didn't get express consent?
 Are you safe?
 Fortunately, there is a small window of exceptions that apply, this being one of them.